mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

 I have yet to encounter them in my work.

 - `NLA_F_NESTED`: specifies a nested attribute; used as a hint for parsing.
-  Doesn’t always appear to be used, even if nested attributes are present.
+  Doesn't always appear to be used, even if nested attributes are present.
 - `NLA_F_NET_BYTEORDER`: attribute data is stored in network byte order (big endian) instead of host endianness.